 As an admin, you can review and manage permissions for course-level and account-level user roles.
 Depending on the user role, you may want to edit default permissions and set custom permissions for a user role in your account.
 Permissions grant or deny access to specific features within an account and course.

 Note: Some permissions may not be available for sub-accounts.
-For full details about sub-account permissions and limitations, view the Canvas Account Permissions PDF.
+To learn more about sub-account permissions and limitations, view the Account vs. Sub-Account Comparisons PDF.

 In Global Navigation, click the Admin link , then click the name of the account .